judofyr/temple/README.md

 I also owe [Ryan Davis](http://zenspider.com/) a lot for his excellent projects ParserTree, RubyParser, Ruby2Ruby and SexpProcessor.
-Temple is heavily inspired by how this tools work.
+Temple is heavily inspired by how these tools work.